 The GEMHUNTER - Author, Martial Artist, Artist, Rattlesnake Wrangler & More

-So I took a class from Dr. Robinson (who, by the way, looked more like a trilobite than a person) and was hooked.
-Over the years, I discovered I enjoyed creating geological maps, talking to groups about rocks, kicking rattlesnakes, exploring for mineral deposits, searching old mines, finding gold, and found I loved to write.
-How many people end up in professions and jobs they love?
-I was blessed in this respect.
-And being at the University of Wyoming for 30 years, I also had the opportunity to teach martial arts - my other professional love in life.
+So I took a class from Dr. Robinson (who, by the way, looked like a trilobite) and was hooked.
+Over the years, I discovered I enjoyed creating geological maps, talking to groups about rocks, kicking rattlesnakes, exploring for mineral deposits, searching old mines, finding gold, and writing about my sojourns.
+How many end up in professions and jobs they love?
+I was blessed!
+And being at the University of Wyoming for 30 years, I also taught martial arts - my other professional love in life.
 When I had spare time, I sketched - a relaxing hobby.
-What I lacked in money (the State of Wyoming paid a pitiful salary), I made up in accomplishments because I loved what I was doing.
+What I lacked in money (Wyoming paid a pitiful salary), I made up in accomplishments - I loved what I was doing!

-Anyway, I ended up mapping more than 1000 square kilometers of complex geological terrain - nearly all within Precambrian basement - the types of rocks most geologists avoided because these were crushed, folded, melted, recrystallized, crunched, overturned, and body slammed - sort of like what government does to us when they tell us they're helping us.
+I almost didn't get these opportunities - my parents were told by my high school councilor I was not college material and they should consider a military career for me.
+Where do they get these people?
+Me in the military?
+I've never been good at taking orders.
+Anyway, I ended up mapping complex geological terrains - nearly all Precambrian basement - the kind of rocks most geologists avoid because these are crushed, folded, melted, recrystallized, crunched, overturned, and body slammed - sort of like what government does to us when they tell us they're helping us - take Obamacare for instance.

 Books on Amazon

 Articles in the Prospecting & Mining Journal

 I did what I loved to do, I seldom attended staff meetings, and I worked mostly alone.
 I also learned to use affirmations (positive, goal-setting thoughts).
 I had parents who believed in me even when it seemed I was heading in the wrong direction, and I was obviously blessed by God!